stefanspringer1/swift-package-manager/Documentation/PackageRegistry/Registry.md

 - _Package_:
-  A named collection of Swift source code that is organized into one or more modules according to a `Package.swift` manifest file.
+  A named collection of Swift source code that is organized into one or more modules according to a `Composition.swift` manifest file.
 - _Scope_:
   A logical grouping of related packages assigned by a package registry.
 - _Release_: